Abhinav271828/anurudhp.github.io/blogs/haskell-cp-introduction.md

 try to solve it using haskell.
 I'll post the solution next to next Friday which is 13th November, 2020.

-Feel free to discuss in the disqus comments at the end of this page.
+Feel free to discuss in the comments at the end of this page.